On B List of Movie Reviews

 BerlinExp

-Hence, thanks to Lucien Ballard's cinematography, it has a semi-documentary style that highlights the realism of the surroundings which was made possible by the effusive low-key lighting to let out a great deal of the chiaroscuro effect.
+Hence, thanks to Lucien Ballard's cinematography, it has a semi-documentary style that highlights the realism of the surroundings which is made possible by the effusive low-key lighting to let out a great deal of the chiaroscuro effect.
 Once the mystery gets going and the characters start to hit their stride, it becomes a train ride of thrills right to the end with a lot of unpredictable twists and turns.
 In short, Berlin Express is high film noir heaven.

 The cast is perfect and suitable to play characters of different nationalities which serve as a metaphor for cooperation toward a common cause.
 So, it's hard to single out anybody giving the best performance.
 I like the ending which gives some hope for a reconciliation between the United States and the USSR before the reality of Cold War begins to sink in.